Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: Evidence: who are the gossips?

 Motivated by this evidence, we present a more systematic analysis of the correlates of nominations, using a discrete choice framework for the decision to nominate someone.

-Our theory suggests that if people choose whom to nominate by picking someone whom they hear about most frequently, then diffusion centrality should be a leading predictor of nominations.
-While the aforementioned results are consistent with this prediction, there are several plausible alternative interpretations.
-For example, individuals may nominate the person with the most friends, and people with many friends tend to be more diffusion central than those with fewer friends (i.e., diffusion centrality with $T=1$ and $T>1$ can be positively correlated).
-Alternatively, it may be that people simply nominate ``leaders'' within their village, or people who are central geographically, and these also correlate with diffusion/eigenvector centrality.
-There are indeed a priori reasons to think that leadership status and geography may be good predictors of network centrality, since, as noted in \citet{banerjeecdj2013}, the microfinance organization selected ``leaders'' precisely because they believed these people would be informationally central.
-Similarly, previous research has shown that geographic proximity increases the probability of link formation \citep{fafchampsg2007b,ambrusms2012,chandrasekharl2014} and therefore one might expect geographic data to be a useful predictor of centrality.
-In addition to leadership data we have detailed GPS coordinates for every household in each village.
-We include this in our analysis below. \footnote{To operationalize geographic centrality, we use two measures.
+Our theory suggests that if people choose whom to nominate based on who they hear about most frequently, then diffusion centrality should be a leading predictor of nominations.
+While the aforementioned results are consistent with this prediction, there are several plausible alternative interpretations that do not rely on the information mechanism from our model.
+For example, individuals may nominate the person who has the most friends, and people with many friends tend to be more diffusion central than those with fewer friends (i.e., diffusion centrality and degree centrality are correlated).
+Alternatively, it may be that people simply nominate the ``leaders'' within their village, or people who are central geographically, and these also correlate with diffusion/eigenvector centrality.
+There are reasons to think that leadership status and geography may be good predictors of network centrality, since, as noted in \citet{banerjeecdj2013}, the microfinance organization selected ``leaders'' precisely because they believed these people would be central.
+Previous research has also shown that geographic proximity increases the probability of link formation \citep{fafchampsg2007b,ambrusms2012,chandrasekharl2014} and therefore, one might expect geographic data to be a useful predictor of centrality.
+For that reason, since in addition to leadership data we have detailed GPS coordinates for every household in each village, we include these in our analysis below as controls.\footnote{To operationalize geographic centrality, we use two measures.
 The first uses the center of mass.
 We compute the center of mass and then compute the geographic distance for each agent $i$ from the center of mass.
 Centrality is the inverse of this distance, which we normalize by the standard deviation of this measure by village.
 The second uses the geographic data to construct an adjacency matrix.
 We denote the $ij$ entry of this matrix to be $\frac{1}{d(i,j)}$ where $d(\cdot,\cdot)$ is the geographic distance.
 Given this weighted graph, we compute the eigenvector centrality measure associated with this network.
-Results are robust to either definition. }
+Results are robust to either definition.}